 No matter when you visit South Tyrol, you can experience this magic for yourself.
 In any season or hour, you will witness how Tyrol Castle looms with decisive command.
 The sight of the fortress will leave no doubt in your mind as to why it named an entire region and its people.

 Speaking of its name, some historians indicate the word “Tirol / Tyrol” can be traced back to when the Roman Empire occupied the land.
 “Teriolis” was the given name of a Roman military outpost in northern Tyrol.
-Others speculate, that in the Dark Ages, Germanic tribes named the rocky outcropping Castle Tirol sits on “Tyr” in honor of a god they worshipped.
+Others speculate, that in the Dark Ages, Germanic tribes named the rocky outcropping that Tyrol Castle sits on “Tyr” in honor of a god they worshipped.

 ⟹ YOU MIGHT ALSO LIKE: Val di Funes: Your Guide to Italy’s Most Enchanting Valley